 - S curve in Excel can also be used for cumulative values.

 - The S-curve can also be used as a dual-axis curve. i.e., this curve can be used with the combination of any other chart.

 - Budget Comparisons can be done by using this Excel S curve.

-- The Future predictions i.e., forecasting can also be made from these curves.
+- Future predictions, i.e., forecasting, can also be made from these curves.

 There are some formulas also to calculate the S-curve manually, but the excel has made that very easy so that it can be done in no time.
-The manual method can be done taking the X axis and Y axis points from the plot.
+The manual method can be done by taking the X-axis and Y-axis points from the plot.

 Things to Remember

 This has been a guide to S-Curve in Excel.
-Here we discuss how to make S-Curve Pattern in Excel using two different charts 1) Line chart, 2) Scatter Chart along with practical examples and downloadable excel template.
+Here we discuss how to make S-Curve Pattern in Excel using two different charts 1) Line chart, 2) Scatter Chart along with practical examples, and a downloadable excel template.
 You may learn more about excel from the following articles –